-Sustainable Development including climate change duties compliance is a priority objective for the Council; this is reflected in the Council Plan and the Council's Sustainable Development and Climate Change Strategy (SDCCS).
+Sustainable Development, including climate change duties compliance is a priority objective for the Council; this is reflected in the Council Plan and the Council's Sustainable Development and Climate Change Strategy (SDCCS).

-Climate Change is governed through the Council's Sustainable Development Member Officer Working Group (SDMOWG) which is chaired by an Elected Member with Sustainable Development and Climate Change duties responsibility.
-The group consists of an additional two elected members, the Chief Executive, the Executive Directors of Housing and Technical Resources and Community & Enterprise Resources, the Sustainable Development Officer and other officer and management level representatives.
-The group ensures and oversees the implementation of: the SDCCS; compliance with the climate change duties; embedding sustainable development within Council policy; scrutinise performance monitoring reports.
+From April 2019 to December 2019, climate change was governed through the Council's Sustainable Development Member Officer Working Group (SDMOWG); consisting of three elected members, the Chief Executive, the Executive Directors of Housing and Technical Resources and Community and Enterprise Resources.
+The group had responsibility of overseeing the implementation of: the SDCCS; compliance with the climate change duties; embedding sustainable development within Council policy; and the scrutiny of performance monitoring reports.
+This group however did not have decision making powers.